2016 United States gubernatorial elections: Closest races

-Partisan control of states

-All of the states that held gubernatorial elections in 2016 also held state legislative elections in 2016, although some legislative seats were not up for election in states that stagger legislative elections.

 Delaware

 Two-term incumbent Governor Jack Markell was term-limited in 2016.
 Former Democratic Delaware Attorney General Beau Biden, the son of Vice President Joe Biden, announced his intention to run and was seen as the front-runner in the Democratic primary and general election, but he died of brain cancer at the age of 46 on May 30, 2015.
 Representative John Carney, a former Lieutenant Governor of Delaware who also ran for governor in 2008, won the Democratic nomination.
 State senator Colin Bonini won the Republican nomination.

 Carney won the election, taking 58.3% of the vote compared to Bonini's 39.2%.

 Indiana

 One-term incumbent Governor Mike Pence announced his bid for re-election.
 Pence won in 2012 with 49.6% of the vote.
 Pence previously served as a U.S. Representative from 2001 to 2013 and was Chairman of the House Republican Conference from 2009 to 2011.
 Pence had expressed interest in running for President of the United States in the 2016 presidential election, but declined.
 However, Pence withdrew his bid for a second term on July 15, 2016, to run for vice president as running mate to Donald Trump.
 Pence was replaced as the gubernatorial nominee by Lieutenant Governor Eric Holcomb.

 The 2012 Democratic nominee, former State House Speaker John R. Gregg, won the Democratic nomination.
 State Representative Karen Tallian and Indiana Superintendent of Public Instruction Glenda Ritz both withdrew their candidacies.
 State Representative Terri Austin, South Bend Mayor Peter Buttigieg, former Lieutenant Governor Kathy Davis, Kokomo Mayor Greg Goodnight, Lafayette Mayor Tony Roswarski, and House Minority Leader Scott Pelath declined to run for governor.
 Potential Democratic candidates include former United States Attorney for the Southern District of Indiana and former Secretary of State of Indiana Joe Hogsett, President and CEO of the Biocrossroads Initiative and nominee for the U.S. Senate in 2000 David Johnson, Hammond Mayor Thomas McDermott, Jr., physician, former Commissioner for the Indiana State Department of Health and candidate for Indiana's 7th congressional district in 2008, Woody Myers, former State Senate Minority Leader and nominee for lieutenant governor in 2012 Vi Simpson, U.S. Representative Pete Visclosky and former Evansville Mayor Jonathan Weinzapfel.
 Former Governor and Senator Evan Bayh had considered running, but has since announced he is running for the U.S. Senate in 2016.

 Holcomb won election with 51.4% of the vote, while Gregg took 45.4%.